luiscruz/course_sustainableSE/2022/index.md

 Below the description of each projects and respective formative[^formative] and summative[^summative] assessments.

+### 📚 Literature Review
+**⭐️(new)**

+- Groups of 2 or 3
+- Select 1 academic paper that talks about social or individual sustainability.
+  - Google Scholar, DBLP
+- Double check with the lecturer whether your selected paper is good enough (use mattermost).
+- Write a short summary about it (min 200 words; max 500).
+- Prepare a presentation for next Tuesday (Feb 15).
+- 7 min + 3 min Q&A.
+- Presentation is 7.5% of the grade.
+(But you can recover in the presentation of project 2)
+- Submission by pull request to the website.
+Instructions will follow soon.
+- **Deadline** Tuesday, Feb 15.

 ### Project 1 – Measuring Software Energy Consumption

 Measure the energy consumption of a particular use case of an open source software system.